trive/avocado-installer/README.md

-# Avocado's Installer (and Uninstaller)
+# Avocado's Installer (and uninstaller)

-This repository contains Avocado's installer and uninstaller
+This repository contains the source code for Avocado's installer and uninstaller.

+For Avocado's source code <a href="https://avocado.ideo.com" target="_blank">please click here</a>.